timescale/pgvectorscale/README.md

 cargo install --locked cargo-pgrx
 ```

-You must reinstall cargo-pgx whenever you update your Rust compiler, since cargo-pgx needs to be built with the same compiler as Toolkit.
+You must reinstall cargo-pgx whenever you update your Rust compiler, since cargo-pgx needs to be built with the same compiler as Timescale Vector.

 Finally, setup the pgx development environment with
 ```shell